 The clientele: Creating history and myths

 The clientele help create not just the history but also the hotel’s aura and is an integral part of the hospitality experience.
 They create the distance – important to luxury – and its reputation, and the aspiration.
-They lend the hotel a unique ambience and character, adding to the ‘ego’ of the establishment.
+They lend the hotel a unique ambiance and character, adding to the ‘ego’ of the establishment.
 They help create the magic and the dream.
 They don’t need to be famous clients as such; all clients have the capacity to do this to some extent.

-“(In) all those outstanding ‘old ladies’ there is a soul and that soul can only be given by clients (famous or otherwise),.” says Delahaye.
+“(In) all those outstanding ‘old ladies’ there is a soul and that soul can only be given by clients (famous or otherwise),” says Delahaye.
 “I think there is a soul there.
 They are looking for something.”

 The Ritz Paris, for example, had a number of literary and artistic clientele, along with well-known aristocrats, who have helped create the mythology and stamped their own mark on the place.
 From Charlie Chaplin to Chanel, from Proust to Hemmingway.
 The Plaza Athénée attacted its share of film stars and celebrities but also had links with the Théâtre des Champs-Élysées and the fashion world of Christian Dior.
 After the war, Dior gave his models money to hang around the bar at the Plaza, in order to be seen.
 The tactic (and gossip) worked and the relationship benefited both the hotel and the House of Dior.